 - The requirement for any rooflight which is refurbished or replaced, and for new rooflights in extensions, is a U-value of 1.8W/m2K when measured in the vertical plane.
-This means that rooflights will be triple skin as shown in AD L2B Table 3. - The norm for rooflight area in extensions will be up to 20% of the roof area as shown in AD L2B Table 2 - It would be sensible for the designer to consider rooflight area carefully, to maximise the benefits of daylight on both energy use and the internal environment whilst avoiding solar overheating as outlined under AD L2A, although these considerations are not requirements of AD L2B
+This means that rooflights will be triple skin as shown in AD L2B 2010 Table 3 as amended in 2013. - 2.
+The norm for rooflight area in extensions will be up to 20% of the roof area as shown in AD L2B Table 2. - 3.
+It would be sensible for the designer to consider rooflight area carefully, to maximise the benefits of daylight on both energy use and the internal environment whilst avoiding solar overheating as outlined under AD L2A, although these considerations are not requirements of AD L2B.

-- 4. Repairs to individual rooflights, where the glazing is replaced within the existing frame, do not fall under the requirements of Part L..
-Thus the repair can be like for like. - 5.
+- 4. Repairs to individual rooflights, where theglazing is replaced within the existing frame, do not fall under the requirements of Part L. Thus the repair can be like for like. - 5.
 Where Consequential Improvements are required for the original building, replacing all the original single skin rooflights with new triple skin rooflights will be a very carbon and cost efficient solution with the added bonus that the people inside the building will greatly appreciate the better working conditions.